Ethiopian Institute of Agricultural Research

-The EIAR is a Federal Agricultural Research Institutes.
-EIAR is responsible for the running of federal research centers, and Regional research Institutes are administered by the Regional governments.
+The EIAR is a Federal Agricultural Research Institute.
+EIAR is responsible for the running of federal research centers, and regional research institutes are administered by the regional governments.
 In addition to conducting research at its federal centers, EIAR is charged with the responsibility for providing the overall coordination of agricultural research countrywide, and advising Government on agricultural research policy formulation.

 Currently, the EIAR comprises 20 research centers and sites located across various agro-ecological zones.
 The research centers have a mandate to coordinate different national commodities.
 Some of the research centers and sites have one or more sub-centers and testing sites, for example, the Essential Oils Research Center (EORC).